 Salivary duct stones are deposits of minerals in the ducts that drain the salivary glands.
 Salivary duct stones are a type of salivary gland disorder.

 Spit (saliva) is produced by the salivary glands in the mouth.
 The chemicals in saliva can form a hard crystal that can block the salivary ducts.

 When saliva cannot exit a blocked duct, it backs up into the gland.
-This may cause pain and swelling of the gland.
+This may cause pain, swelling, or an infection of the gland.

 There are three pairs of major salivary glands:

 - Parotid glands -- These are the two largest glands.
 One is located in each cheek over the jaw in front of the ears.
 Inflammation of one or more of these glands is called parotitis, or parotiditis.

 - Submandibular glands -- These two glands are located just under both sides of the jaw and carry saliva up to the floor of mouth under the tongue.

 - Sublingual glands -- These two glands are located just under the front area of the floor of the mouth.

 Salivary stones most often affect the submandibular glands.
 They can also affect the parotid glands.